perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 - rename selected config file to config.plist
 - current GPU is AMD RX 6600 XT; for RX 580 and other Polaris cards remove `agdpmod=piker`a from boot-args and don't use the framebuffer patch
-- add serial numbers for the SMBIOS model.
+- add serial numbers for the SMBIOS model
+- USB ports map is specific for muy motherboard: Z390 Aorus Elite.

 ### Important!